-- 1. The agency work employment contract with agency clause ends: - a. by operation of law because the client, for whatever reason, no longer wants or is able to borrow the agency worker, or - because the agency worker, for whatever reason, including incapacity for work, no longer wants or is able to perform the stipulated work.
-In the event of the agency worker being incapacitated for work, the agency work employment contract is deemed to have been terminated at the request of the client, immediately after calling in sick. - 2.
-If the assignment lasted more than 26 weeks worked, the employment agency is obliged to notify the agency worker thereof at least ten calendar days before the termination of the agency work employment contract, if terminating by operation of law.
-This does not apply in the event of the agency worker being incapacitated for work.
-If the employment agency does not or not fully adhere to this notification period, it must pay compensation to the agency worker equal to the effective wage that the agency worker would have earned in the period of the notification period not taken into account, unless the employment agency offers the agency worker suitable work during that period, as described in Article 23. - The agency worker must submit his request to terminate the agency work employment contract to the employment agency at least one working day in advance.
+During the temporary worker's incapacity for work, the agency work employment contract will still end as soon as the end date agreed on in the agency work employment contract has been reached (sub a).

+- 2. If the assignment lasted more than 26 weeks worked and the agency work employment contract ends on account of invoking the agency clause, the employment agency - also during incapacity for work - is obliged to notify the agency worker thereof at least ten calendar days before the termination of the agency work employment contract, if terminating by operation of law.
+If the employment agency does not or not fully adhere to this notification period, it must pay compensation to the agency worker equal to the effective wage that the agency worker would have earned in the period of the notification period not taken into account, unless the employment agency offers the agency worker suitable work during that period, as described in Article 23. - 3.
+The agency worker must submit his request to terminate the agency work employment contract with agency clause to the employment agency at least one working day in advance.

-- 4. The agency work employment contract for a definite period of time without agency clause can at all times be terminated by the agency worker and the employment agency in the interim with effect from the next working day, with due observance of the statutory notice period, unless this has explicitly been excluded in writing in the agency work employment contract.
-If the term of the agency work employment contract is shorter than the statutory notice period, interim termination is in no case possible. - 5.
-Contrary to paragraph 4, the agency worker can terminate the agency work employment contract without agency clause with immediate effect, if the employment agency relies on exclusion from continued payment of wages, as referred to in Article 22, paragraphs 1 and 6. - 6.
-The agency work employment contract for an indefinite period of time without agency clause can be terminated with effect from the next working day, with due observance of the statutory notice period.
+4. The agency work employment contract for a definite period of time without agency clause can at all times be terminated by the agency worker and the employment agency in the interim with effect from the next working day, with due observance of the statutory notice period\, unless this has explicitly been excluded in writing in the agency work employment contract.
+If the term of the agency work employment contract is shorter than the statutory notice period, interim termination is in no case possible.

+5. Contrary to paragraph 4, the agency worker can terminate the agency work employment contract without agency clause with immediate effect, if the employment agency relies on exclusion from continued payment of wages, as referred to in Article 22, paragraphs 1 and 6.

+6. The agency work employment contract for an indefinite period of time without agency clause can be terminated with effect from the next working day, with due observance of the statutory notice period.